ese5160/final-project-a07g-a14g-t03-hotpot/A07G_README.md

 **1. What does “InitializeSerialConsole()” do?
 In said function, what is “cbufRx” and “cbufTx”?
 What type of data structure is it?**

 The function InitializeSerialConsole() initializes the serial console by setting up buffers for receiving and transmitting data, configuring the USART, setting interrupt priority, and starting the reception of data. cbufRx and cbufTx are variables that store pointers to circular buffers used for handling incoming (RX) and outgoing (TX) serial data.
 They are "ring buffers".
+Data structure for them is FIFO.

 **2. How are “cbufRx” and “cbufTx” initialized?
 Where is the library that defines them (please list the C file they come from).**